 Grownsy Unveils Exclusive PD Deal On 4 Must-Have Tools For The Modern Parent

-NEW YORK - Starting June 28, Grownsy is rolling out a limited-time PD promotion on grownsy that's worth a look.
+New York, NY, June 28, 2025 (GLOBE NEWSWIRE) -- Starting June 28, Grownsy is rolling out a limited-time PD promotion on that's worth a look.
 The spotlight?
 A bundle called the Parenting Innovation Kit.
 It brings together four of Grownsy's most-loved tools into one deal that's designed to make feeding, cleaning, and baby care easier, faster, and way less frustrating.

 For new parents, especially those figuring it out as they go, baby gear can feel like a black hole of conflicting advice and impulse buys.
 You start with a checklist and end up with a cabinet full of“just in case” items.
 In fact, studies show that nearly one in three baby-related purchases end up as regrets.